Lingesh2311/github-actions-course-resources/README.md

 ```

 The simple values can be passed or when needs to be passed from one step to the next, we can utilize job outputs functionality.
 Example: Name of a file generated in the previous build step.

+### Dependency Caching

+This is to create and use caches for dependencies and other commonly reused files.
+Workflow runs often reuse the same outputs or downloaded dependencies from one run to another.
+For example, package and dependency management tools such as Maven, Gradle, npm and Yarn keep a local cache of downloaded dependencies.

+To cache you can use the GitHub's `cache` action.
+The action creates and restores a cache identified by an unique key.
+Alternatively, if you are caching the package managers listed (`setup-node`, `setup-python`, `setup-java`, `setup-ruby`, `setup-go`, `setup-dotnet`) requires a miniml configuration and will cerate and restore the dependency caches for you.

+- **Cache purpose**: The cache action aims to store and reuse downloaded dependencies across workflow runs.
+It focuses on the content of the path you specify, not where those dependencies are used within your project.

+- **Global npm cache**: The path `~/.npm` refers to the user's home directory on the runner and specifically the `.npm` folder.
+This folder is the global cache location for npm on the runner machine.
+Regardless of the working directory in later steps, npm will automatically access and install dependencies from this cached location if available.

+- **Hashing ensures accuracy**: The cache key you use, `deps-node-modules-${{ hashFiles('**/package-lock.json') }}`, considers the content of the `package-lock.json` file.
+If this file changes, indicating a change in dependencies, the cache key changes as well, forcing a fresh download.